Mid-Norfolk Railway: Funding and associated bodies

 In 2018, the railway was awarded £100,000 from the European Union Leader Fund's Wensum and Coast Local Area Group for a new traction and rolling stock maintenance shed.
 The same year saw Greater Anglia, complete a £3.25M agreement with the MNR to provide siding capacity at Kimberley.

 In 2020, the line was awarded £190,500 from the Culture Recovery Fund, funded by the government and administered by Historic England and the National Lottery Heritage Fund.

 The MNR also has several supporting bodies based on the line.
 The majority are locomotive or rolling stock groups.
 Private owners have based their stock or locomotives at the line.

 The Class 37 Locomotive Group was formed in 1984.
 The group maintains and operates 37003, which arrived at Dereham in February 2009.

 The Stratford 47 Group formed in 2001 to save a Class 47 diesel formerly at Stratford depot in East London.
-It now owns three locomotives, with 47367 Kenny Cockbird, 47596 Aldeburgh Festival and 47580 County of Essex operational on the Mid-Norfolk Railway.
+It now owns one locomotive which is 47367 Kenny Cockbird which is operational on the Mid-Norfolk Railway.

 The Class 50 Locomotive Association bought 50019 Ramillies in September 1991.
 Originally on the Spa Valley Railway, it moved to the Mid-Norfolk Railway in May 1999.

 The North Norfolk Model Engineering Club are setting up a miniature railway at the MNR's County School terminus.